jonathanong/json-check/README.md

 # json-check

-A JSON checker, insuring JSON files are valid.
+A JSON checker, ensuring JSON files are valid.

 Installation: